Body Surface Area Calculator

 80+ years 1.638 m2 17.631 ft2

-Body surface area in squared meters and squared feet in the graph and tables is calculated using our body surface area calculator.
-It should be noted that the mean and the median values, at least for children and adolescents of age 0-20 differ significantly, with the median being significantly lower than the mean, suggesting that the distribution is affected by a relatively small number of overweight and obese individuals.
+Body surface area in square meters and square feet in the graph and tables is calculated using our body surface area calculator.
+It should be noted that the mean and the median values, at least for children and adolescents of age 0-20 differ significantly.
+The median is significantly lower than the mean, suggesting that the distribution is affected by a relatively small number of overweight and obese individuals.
 Take this into account when interpreting the data.

-Body surface area is used to calculate the resting energy expenditure, also known as resting metabolic rate when the rate required is per square meter per hour, and not the daily rate.
-The same applies for total daily energy expenditure calculations.
+Body surface area is used to calculate the resting energy expenditure, also known as resting metabolic rate, when the rate required is per square meter per hour, and not the daily rate.
+The same applies for total daily energy expenditure calculations which see use by fitness and sports coaches, dietologists, and physicians.

-BSA is also used to determine the dosage of medications, to estimate renal clearance, in chemotherapy dosage, glucocorticoid dosage and in the composition of the cardiac index.
-Several antivirals, antimicrobials, and antifungals require a dosing regimen based on the BSA [3].
-Estimations related to organ transplantation often use the body surface area as an important metric.
+BSA is also used to determine the dose of health medications while taking account for patient size variation.
+It is used to estimate renal clearance, in chemotherapy dosage (a form of cancer treatment), in glucocorticoid dosage, and in the composition of the cardiac index.
+Several antivirals, antimicrobials, and antifungals require a dosing regimen based on their BSA [3].
+Estimations related to organ transplantation often use body surface area as an important metric to inform the treatment of patients.

 References